Yankees players celebrate winning the American League East after defeating...

 Returning to the Bronx late Sunday night from the West Coast with a six-game division lead over the Orioles with six to play, the Yankees dropped the first two games of their series against Baltimore, keeping their magic number at one.

-With Gerrit Cole terrific over 6 2/3 scoreless innings and the Yankees taking advantage of a dreadful Orioles bullpen – which included, naturally, Aaron Judge hitting his 58th homer – they clinched their second East title in three years with a 10-1 victory in front of 42,022 on Thursday night at the Stadium.
+With Gerrit Cole terrific over 6 2⁄3 scoreless innings and the Yankees taking advantage of a dreadful Orioles bullpen — which included, naturally, Aaron Judge hitting his 58th homer — they clinched their second East title in three years with a 10-1 victory Thursday night in front of 42,022 at the Stadium.

-The Yankees (93-66), who have three games left in the regular season (against the Pirates), won’t match the 99 wins from 2022 when they last won the division, but do have something to play for: homefield advantage throughout the AL playoffs.
-The Yankees came into the day percentage points ahead of the Guardians (idle on Thursday) for the league’s best record.
+The Yankees (93-66), who have three games left in the regular season (against the Pirates), won’t reach the 99 wins from 2022 when they last won the division, but do have something to play for: homefield advantage throughout the AL playoffs.
+The Yankees have a one-game lead over the Cleveland Guardians for the best record.

 Cole doffed his cap to the roaring crowd as he came off the mound with two outs in the seventh, replaced by Tommy Kahnle.

-The Yankees promptly sent 10 to the plate in a five-run sixth against righty Yennier Cano, lefty Cionel Perez and righty Bryan Baker.
-The highlights were Stanton’s bases-clearing double against Perez and Anthony Rizzo’s two-run single off Baker, which made it 7-0.
+The Yankees promptly sent 10 to the plate in the sixth against righty Yennier Cano, lefty Cionel Perez and righty Bryan Baker.
+The inning’s Yankees’ highlights were Stanton’s double and Anthony Rizzo’s two-run single off Baker, which made it 7-0.

-Judge’s two-run homer in the seventh off Baker, a moonshot to left that departed his bat at 110.9 mph, made it five straight games in which he homered and gave him seven home runs in his last 12 games.
+Judge’s two-run homer in the seventh off Baker, a moonshot to left that departed his bat at 110.9 mph, gave him seven home runs in his last 12 games.

 Alex Verdugo’s 13th homer, a solo shot in the eighth, made it 10-0.